coresyntax0330/proshop/README.md

 <img src="./frontend/public/images/screens.png">

-This project is part of my [MERN Stack From Scratch | eCommerce Platform](https://www.traversymedia.com/mern-stack-from-scratch) course.
+This project is part of my MERN Stack From Scratch | eCommerce Platform course.
 It is a full-featured shopping cart with PayPal & credit/debit payments.

 This is version 2.0 of the app, which uses Redux Toolkit.
-The first version can be found [here](https://proshopdemo.dev)

 <!-- toc -->